 Establish a robust funding platform.
 A full spectrum of funding sources is essential to CRE lending success.
 Prior to the crisis, this issue attracted little notice.
 Many CRE lenders that are part of larger banking groups did not have their own dedicated funding operations and instead relied on the group’s treasury.
 Others relied on “maturity gapping” as a source of both funding and apparently limitless incremental profits.
 The crisis has shown the inadequacy of both these approaches.

 For some time to come, banks will need to rely primarily on their own balance sheets for funding.
 CRE lenders with the capability to issue covered bonds—and the Pfandbrief, in particular—will have a significant funding advantage, as spreads between secured and unsecured funding are unlikely to return to pre-crisis levels anytime soon.
-While club deals will dominate larger transactions for some time, syndication in the more traditional sense (and subsequently plain-vanilla CMBS) will eventually come back.
+While club deals7 will dominate larger transactions for some time, syndication in the more traditional sense (and subsequently plain-vanilla CMBS) will eventually come back.
 In anticipation, CRE banks must build the requisite capabilities to exploit these sources of funding, and—when market conditions justify it—be prepared to tap into them.

 Upgrade MIS.
 Lenders’ management information systems (MIS) must be robust enough to capture the information that is critical to steering the business.
 Ideally, such systems should deliver, among other things, a granular view of the business by geography, property type, client segment, deal type, ticket size, and staff.
 Not surprisingly, MIS is a broad topic, and we will touch only on one part: the role of MIS in deal selection.